 Top 5 Tips to Prevent Ransomware Cyberattacks

-The number of organizations targets by cybercrime continues to rise year after year.
+The number of organizations targeted by cybercrime continues to rise year after year.
 In fact, the most commonly reported fraud has become data theft, surpassing physical theft.
 Preventing the theft of digital information should remain a priority for organizations since hackers continue to target businesses of every size in virtually every industry.
-One nefarious business model has become a lucrative, go-to for cyber criminals: ransomware.
-This article provides more information on ransomware, the impact it’s had on business and tips an organization can implement to protect themselves against ransomware attacks.
+One nefarious business model has become lucrative for cybercriminals: ransomware.
+This article provides more information on ransomware, its impact and tips an organization can implement to protect themselves against ransomware attacks.

 What is Ransomware?

 Ransomware is a type of malware, or malicious software, which prevents organizations from accessing their important company files, computer systems or even their networks.
 While there are several types of ransomware, they all share a common goal: to have you pay a ransom.